 Spaying (for females) and neutering (for males) your pets can help prevent a range of health issues, such as reproductive cancers, infections, and other conditions.
 In addition to these health benefits, spaying and neutering can also help reduce certain behavioral issues, such as aggression, roaming, and marking.

 Helping Eliminate Overpopulation

 Spaying and neutering your pets can help reduce the number of unwanted animals in our community.
-Millions of healthy dogs and cats are euthanized in the United States each year, primarily due to overpopulation.
+According to the No Kill Advocacy Center, approximately one million animals are euthanized in the United States every year.
 By being responsible and having your pet spayed or neutered, you are helping to prevent the birth of more unwanted animals and ultimately, saving lives.